nis65/multiroom/README.md

 This adds some delay, but should basically sound identical to the solution above where we enqueued the "song" that points directly to the ALSA `dsnoop` device.
 However, when using `dsnoop`, the analog audio source must be on the same physical box as `mpd`.
 With icecast, you can read the analog input on one device and feed it over the network to `mpd` running on a different device.

 Now you are ready to stream your vinyl records to all rooms!

 ### Bluetooth input (to alsa or icecast)

 Ready for the boss fight?
 So let's go:

-The goal is to convert the raspi into something that looks like a bluetooth audio sink (i.e. bluetooth loudspeakers).
+The goal is to convert the raspi into something that looks like a bluetooth audio sink (i.e. bluetooth speakers).
 However, there are some limitations that make the implementation much trickier than the *analog input* above:

 * You cannot attach a program to a non-existing alsa device and just wait until it exists.
 If you try it, the program will exit immediately with `arecord: main:828: audio open error: No such file or directory`
 * A bluetooth device is identified by its (hopefully unique) bluetooth MAC address.
-* While bluetoothd can handle everything to actually move data from/to bluetooth, you need a so called bluetooth agent to perform the necessary steps to automatically "pair" a bluetooth device.
+* While bluetoothd can move data from/to bluetooth, you still need a so called **bluetooth agent** to perform the necessary steps to automatically "pair" a bluetooth device.
 * There are many different usages of bluetooth, for audio we use the bluetooth A2DP profile.
 * The bluetooth standard requires the device manufacturers to implement A2DP with a 48000 sampling rate, the support of 44100 is optional.
 I decided to force 44100 and hope that all my bluetooth clients will be compatible.
 No issues so far.